reach-sh/reach-lang/docs/src/tut/mkt/index.md

 By the end, you will have learned:

-1. How `Reach` command-line DApp work.
+1. How `Reach` command-line DApps work.
 2. How to use the `Reach` standard library.
-3. Concepts such as `{!rsh} Participant`, Reach `{!rsh} type`s, variable declaration, variable definition, and steps.
+3. Concepts such as `{!rsh} Participant`s, Reach `{!rsh} type`s, variable declaration, variable definition, and steps.
 4. How a Reach Web App works.

 ## {#tut-mkt-prerequisites} Prerequisites

 It is assumed that you have installed Reach.
 If you need help installing Reach, refer to the [Quick Start Guide](https://docs.reach.sh/quickstart/#quickstart).

 ## {#tut-mkt-starter} Starter Code

-This section will guide you on how to create the boilerplate for this project.
+This section will guide you on how to create the basic code for this project.

 1. Create a folder named `market` in your `Reach` directory: